cookpad/global-style-guides/README.md

 ## 6.1 Editing tips

 * Prefer adding content to end of sections to prevent broken links and tedious relabeling of all subsequent sections.
+* Do include section numbering (e.g. `2.4.3.1`) in the section title for _do_ and _don't_ items.
+These headings generate anchors that can be used in PRs to link to the particular example directly.
+Without a section numbering, it won't have a unique anchor.
 * There is a section template at the end of this document, hidden in a block comment.
 It has a lot of TODO comments to help you capture all information in a consistent style.

 <!--